Courses

 Environmental Science I: Earth Systems and Natural Processes (3 credits)

-Accounting Fundamentals (1.5 credits)
+Accounting for Sustainability Management (1.5 credits)

 This course provides an overview of financial reporting by both for-profit and nonprofit organizations, and how differences between the two can meet the needs of different constituents.
 The course discusses two types of non-financial reporting important for sustainability professionals: corporate social responsibility (CSR) reporting and sustainability accounting (which focuses on environmental, social capital, human capital, business models, and leadership/governance).
 Students in this course learn to better understand the financial and non-financial information reported by their future employers and their suppliers, customers, competitors, and strategic partners.

-Finance Accounting for Sustainability Management (1.5 credits)
+Finance for Sustainability Management (1.5 credits)

 The Economics of Climate Change (1.5 credits)